Lykkedk/SuperPlayer-v3.0/README.md

 ## SuperPlayer-v3.0

-This is intended to be a new howto for a new release of SuperPlayer.
+#### This is intended to be a howto for the release of SuperPlayer V3.0

+It's best to take one step at a time, e.g follow the *Table of Content*...
+Things should be able to work, but my guide here is far from bulletproof :exploding_head:
+Tested on armv7 Raspberry Pi 3B+ & 4...

+Remember it's kindoff complicated stuff, and somethings are hard to explain & understand for a start.

+##### To be continued...

 We have two good way's of automatic samplerate switching now.
 The most "native" one is the Alsa like plugin ::
 https://github.com/Lykkedk/Alsa_plugin_cdsp-samplerate-control
-But i must say, the way user "pi r" over @ diyaudio.com figured out howto do this is working very good also :smiley: - The py_cdsp_samplerate_control (Link #3 in Table of Contents)
+This one is proberly the most correct way of doing this, but i must say, the way user "pi r" over @ diyaudio.com figured out howto do this is working very good also :smiley: This way pi r created it is called *py_cdsp_samplerate_control* (Link #3 in Table of Contents)
 ...
 Well besides that, i have a working BLE (Bluetooth low energy) remote controller on the go, for controlling the Camilladsp volume / play & pause and other stuff.
 The controller is an ESP32 on battery; it's still under heavy development but look out for it here eventually!
-##### To be continued...

 *Help / thread here on diyaudio.com :: https://www.diyaudio.com/forums/pc-based/361429-superplayer-dsp_engine-camilladsp-samplerate-switching-esp32-remote-control.html*